NanoGPT CLI Device Login Integration Guide

 - API keys created through this flow are named

-CLI (<client_name>)in the user’s account. - Users can view and revoke keys at https://nano-gpt.com/settings (API Keys section).
+CLI (<client_name>)in the user’s account. - Users can view and revoke keys at https://nano-gpt.com/api.

 - If the same